Salon (gathering): United States

 Martha Washington, the first American First Lady, performed a function similar to the host or hostess of the European salon.
 She held weekly public receptions throughout her husband's eight-year presidency (1789–1797).
 At these gatherings, members of Congress, visiting foreign dignitaries, and ordinary citizens alike were received at the executive mansion.
 More recently, "society hostesses" such as Perle Mesta have done so as well.
 The Stettheimer sisters, including the artist Florine Stettheimer, hosted gatherings at their New York City home in the 1920s and '30s.
 During the Harlem Renaissance, Ruth Logan Roberts, Georgia Douglas Johnson and Zora Neale Hurston hosted salons that brought together leading figures in African-American literature, and in the culture and politics of Harlem at the time.

 Arab world

 Modern-day salons

 Modern-day versions of the traditional salon (some with a literary focus, and others exploring other disciplines in the arts and sciences) are held throughout the world, in private homes and public venues.

 Sally Quinn and her husband Ben Bradlee hosted influential salons in Washington DC from the 1970s until the 2000s.
 "An invitation to the couple’s historic Georgetown home was one of the most coveted status symbols in the nation’s capital, an entry to an elite salon of the powerful, talented and witty."
+In the 1980s, former nun and musician Theodora di Marco and her sister Norma hosted musical and debating soirées in their home in Notting Hill, London.